spacedrafter/iipu-labs/README.md

 ## iipu-labs

-Repository for Interfaces and PD of BSUIR.
+Repository for labs of Interfaces and PD of BSUIR.